Girl reading her book

 Forced child marriage facts and statistics

-Worldwide, more than 250 million women alive today were married before their 15th birthday, many against their will.5
+Worldwide, more than 640 million women alive today were married in their childhood.5

 12 m